Rheumatoid Arthritis (RA), and the role nutrition plays in creating positive outcomes for it, is unique and important.

 Again, we’re talking healthy fats.
 Let’s focus on olive oil.

-Known for it’s superb anti inflammatory properties, olive oil is a versatile ingredient that can be drizzled on salads, used as a marinade for fish or poultry, drizzled over vegetables, and used as a substitute for butter or margarine.
+Known for it’s superb anti inflammatory diet properties, olive oil is a versatile ingredient that can be drizzled on salads, used as a marinade for fish or poultry, drizzled over vegetables, and used as a substitute for butter or margarine.

 Olive oil contains heart-healthy monounsaturated fat, antioxidants and oleocanthal, a compound that can lower inflammation and pain. –Arthritis Foundation